longhorn/longhorn/enhancements/20230517-set-recurring-job-to-pvc.md

 ### Goals

+1. Introduce support for enabling/disabling PVCs as a recurring job label source for the corresponding Volume.
-1. Support recurring job labeling on PVCs and reflect on the Volume.
+1. The recurring job labels on PVCs are reflected on the associated Volume when the PVC is set as the recurring job label source.

 ### Non-goals [optional]